DPhil project title: The Security of Human-Computer Interaction by Speech

 I am currently a doctoral student in the Centre for Doctoral Training in Cyber Security in the Department of Computer Science at the University of Oxford (since October 2015).
 My DPhil research focusses on the security of human-computer interaction through voice-controlled interfaces, such as Google Assistant and Amazon Alexa.
 I am funded by the Engineering and Physical Sciences Research Council (EPSRC).

 Aside from my research, I am also taking the opportunity during my doctoral studies to learn practical cyber security skills.
-I have participated in several Capture the Flag competitions and have also completed a short internship in penetration testing.
+I have participated in several Capture the Flag competitions and have also completed a six-month internship in penetration testing.

 Prior to commencing my current doctoral studies, I spent ten years working in research administration in the University sector, being employed most recently for five years as Intellectual Property Rights Officer at the University of Oxford.